-Nature Is Speaking is a series of short films voiced by some of the biggest names in Hollywood including Penélope Cruz, Harrison Ford, Edward Norton, Robert Redford, Julia Roberts, Ian Somerhalder and Kevin Spacey.
+Nature Is Speaking is a series of short films voiced by some of the biggest names in Hollywood including Penélope Cruz, Harrison Ford, Edward Norton, Robert Redford, Julia Roberts and Ian Somerhalder.

 Note to Editors: Conservation International's leading expert in marine health and Chief Scientist Greg Stone is available for interviews.

 Nature Is Speaking Newsroom contains available content and contacts for media (*Please Provide Image Credits*):